qasim-iqbal/DataSingle/README.md

 Now you should be all set up to use the website.

 ## Built With
-PostgreSQL - Database Management System \n
+* PostgreSQL - Database Management System
-Apache Web Server - Local Server
+* Apache Web Server - Local Server

 ## Authors
 This repository was moved from Durham Colleg's Git to Github.com.
-Its previous authors included Nathan Williams - Profile View and Generating Fake users Qasim Iqbal (me) - Profile Search Functionality Jonathan Hermans - User Login / Logout
+Its previous authors included <br/>
+- Nathan Williams - Profile View and Generating Fake users<br/>
+- Qasim Iqbal (me) - Profile Search Functionality<br/>
+- Jonathan Hermans - User Login / Logout <br/>
-Karence Ma - Setting up Database and SQL scripts
+- Karence Ma - Setting up Database and SQL scripts<br/>
 The functionality shown foreach user is not limited to what is shown above.
 It is overall generally what each author worked on.